You’d think with all the technology we have, finding a good translator would be easy, right?

 G2 Rating: ⭐⭐⭐⭐✰ (4.3/5)

-Although Reverso has smaller language support than most translators, it is a fantastic learning resource for translators who want to master a target language.
-Reverso Translator UI
+Although Reverso has smaller language support than most translators, it is a fantastic resource for language learners and newbie translators who want to master their target language.

 Pricing 💰